 Still, despite a certain percentage of the populace being misguided idiots, most people have gotten used to life under a pandemic (wearing masks and washing hands and avoiding others in general), and both Canada and Japan are doing comparatively well in terms of curbing the spread, plus there’s rumours of potential vaccines soon that I probably just jinxed, so it’s not impossible.
 Case in point, our Education Abroad office at the University of Alberta, where I both study and work, has told us to go ahead and plan and start our applications as though the exchange programs will be going forward, and they’ll run a risk assessment nearer to the start of the school year plus gauge what the partner Universities feel about the program closer to the deadline.

 That’s all great, though I can’t help but worry since any attempt to go overseas and study here would also mean the end of my current full-time job at the University, since there’s no way they’d let me take a year off work and return afterwards.
-Which isn’t necessarily a concern in and of itself, since despite the nice people there, the work has become both frustrating and boring at the same time.
-Still, I will admit it’s a cushy job that pays well enough for one person living alone by herself, with a fair amount of freedom, and if I close my eyes to the things that frustrate and anger me, I could easily coast to retirement here, since I have tenure on most of my colleagues.
+Which isn’t necessarily a concern in and of itself, since despite the nice people there, my work can often be both frustrating and boring at the same time.
+Still, I will admit it’s a cushy job that pays well enough for one person living alone by herself, with a fair amount of freedom, and if I close my eyes to the things that frustrate and anger me, I could easily coast to retirement here.